Morpheus Descends: Post-breakup activity (1998–2012)

 After the band's break-up in 1998, members of the group went on to work on other projects.
 Both Stevens and Yench would go on to perform in Incantation.
-Yench is currently a member of the groups Mausoleum, Typhus, and Engorge.
-Inzerra plays in the bands Mortician and Funerus and was at one point a member of the crossover thrash group Generation Kill.
+Yench is currently a member of the Mausoleum, Typhus, and Engorge groups.
+Inzerra plays in the bands Mortician and Funerus and was once a member of the crossover thrash group Generation Kill.
 Faggio plays in Rooms of Ruin and Cabal 34.
-Andy Newton joined the black metal band Fog under the nickname "Lord Typhus Mirinor".
+Andy Newton joined the black metal band Fog under the nickname "Lord Typhus Mirinor."

 Former vocalist Jeff Riemer died on August 30, 2005, of a heroin overdose.

 Reunion (2013–present)

-The band performed their first show since their break-up in 1998 with a lineup consisting of founding members Yench, Inzerra, Faggio and Campbell, and newly recruited guitarist Ed Winners in 2013.
-The idea to reunite was one that had stuck with the band since their initial dissolution.
-However, it was not until 2012 when Inzerra and Yench met at Maryland Deathfest when the idea was taken seriously.
+The band performed their first show since their break-up in 1998 with a lineup of founding members Yench, Inzerra, Faggio, and Campbell, and newly recruited guitarist Ed Winners in 2013.
+The idea to reunite had stuck with the band since their initial dissolution.
+However, it was not until 2012, when Inzerra and Yench met at Maryland Deathfest, that the idea was taken seriously.
 To celebrate the band's 25th anniversary in 2015, Dark Descent Records released the three-disc anthology box set From Blackened Crypts that contained the band's entire recorded discography, a DVD Visage of Malady containing live footage and interviews, and two newly recorded tracks.
-The two new tracks, "Oozing of the Urn" and "The King's Curse", were released as their own separate 7" record that same year under the same name.
+The two new tracks, "Oozing of the Urn" and "The King's Curse," were released as their own separate 7" record that same year under the same name.
 Webzine Metal Rules named From Blackened Crypts as the best box set of 2015.
-The 7" was mentioned in Death Metal Undereground's "Best Albums of 2015" feature.
+The 7" was mentioned in Death Metal Underground's "Best Albums of 2015" feature.

-The group has been touring regularly since their reunion and have announced plans to write and record more new material in the future.
+The group has been touring regularly since their reunion and has announced plans to write and record more new material in the future.